…Maybe we can help!

-Throughout the past 15-20 years, we’ve had to sit back and watch helplessly as our registered clients struggled to obtain financing for their renovations, which normally requires some form of secured, equity financing, including the re-structuring of a mortgage and/or consolidation of debts.
+Throughout the past 15-20 years, we’ve had to sit back and watch helplessly as our clients struggled to obtain financing for their renovations, which normally requires some form of secured, equity financing, including the re-structuring of a mortgage and/or consolidation of debts.

 Lately however, mortgage borrowing has become an even more complicated issue than it has been in past years.

-And with the dozens of individual mortgage products being constantly introduced by the various types of lenders across Canada such as the Chartered Banks, Credit Unions, “Alt-B” Lending Institutions, etc. it has simply become too difficult for most homeowners to understand or to gain access to what should be their best and most important mortgage solution, without the help and guidance of a skilled and experienced Mortgage Broker.
+And with the dozens of individual mortgage products being constantly introduced by the various types of lenders across Canada such as the Chartered Banks, Credit Unions, “Alt-B” Lending Institutions, etc. it has simply become too difficult for most homeowners to understand or to gain access to what should be their best and most important financial decision, without the help and guidance of a skilled and experienced Mortgage Broker.

-Whether you are a first-time buyer, or you need to refinance your existing mortgage, you must first find out what lending options are available before getting yourself “saddled” with the wrong type of mortgage loan, simply because you may feel a certain degree of loyalty toward a particular lending institution, or because its the most “convenient” place to go.
+Whether you are a first-time buyer, or you need to refinance your existing mortgage, you must first find out what lending options are available before getting yourself “saddled” with the wrong type of mortgage loan, simply because you may feel a certain degree of loyalty toward a particular individual or lending institution, or because its the most “convenient” place to go.

 Such short-term thinking can often lead to long-term, negative consequences, and our general recommendation is to ensure that you have examined as many alternatives and options as possible before “taking the plunge.”

-To help you make that decision safely and efficiently, The Renovation Co-op offers a free Mortgage Broker Referral Program to all registered clients.
+To help you make that decision safely and efficiently, The Renovation Co-op offers a free Mortgage Broker Referral Program to all clients.